 We recommend you use the public restroom at the pier (near the trailer parking) before checking in for your trip with us as there is no restroom on the canoe.

 What kind of snorkel gear is provided?

-We provide high-quality, comfortable masks and snorkels, vs. a full face snorkel mask.
-Wee also have several prescription mask options that help those who require glasses.
-You can wear your contacts with a normal mask, but be mindful to keep them from getting wash away by a splash of ocean water.
+We provide high-quality, comfortable masks and snorkels.
+We also have several prescription mask options that help those who require glasses.
+You can wear your contacts with a normal mask, but be mindful to keep them from getting washed away by a splash of ocean water.

 Is there any shade on the canoe?